 Pull Over Safely

 Most of the tests for brake light warnings can’t (and shouldn’t) be conducted when you’re on the road.
-If you suspect that there’s an issue with your brakes, the first thing to do is to carefully press the brake pedal to test the brakes.
-If the brakes have cut out completely, steer the car to safety as best you can or engage the emergency brake once the car has slowed down enough.
+If you suspect that there’s an issue with your brakes, the first thing to do is to carefully press the brake pedal and see how the car responds.

 Restart the Vehicle and/or Dashboard